Maternal mental health week

 “This doesn’t surprise me at all”, says Emily.
 “I found NCT invaluable – not only for teaching me about the birth itself, but more importantly for connecting with mums local to me who were going through the same experience, all within a month of each other.”

-The campaign helps to reduce the stigma, but doesn’t do anything to reduce the loneliness felt on a day to day basis my millions of mums UK (and world!) wide.
+The maternal mental health week campaign helps to reduce the stigma, but doesn’t address the loneliness felt on a day to day basis by millions of mums UK (and world!) wide.
 So Emily isn’t stopping there.
 She has been working tirelessly to create a new app to help mums beat loneliness through safe and local playdates.
 MummyLinks is currently a facebook group, but by summer the app will be out for mums to test.

 Similar services have been popping up over the last year or two – most notably Mush and Peanut which both have millions of pounds backing and are headed up by marketing and tech gurus (Peanut is a collaboration between Deliveroo and Badoo founders) – but this isn’t deterring Emily.